arbor-sim/arbor/doc/model_concepts.rst

 1. **Cable**

    Cable cells are morphologically detailed cells represented as branching linear 1D segments.
-They allow the addition of point and density mechanisms.
-They allow having *gap junctions* and *connections* to other cable cells.
+Cable cells can be coupled to other cell types via spike exchange, e.g. a cable cell can receive spikes from a *spiking* cell, and spikes form a cable cell can be sent to an *LIF* cell.
+Cable cells are coupled to other cells by two different mechanisms:

+   1. Spike exchange over a **connection** with fixed latency.
+   2. Direct electrical coupling between two cable cells via **gap junctions**.

    Key concepts: